The exciting hobby of collectingCINEMATOGRAPHICA |

 I am receiving many messages from readers from all over the world who have something for sale, are looking for an item, or who search for information on an apparatus they have.
 Please bear in mind that my time is limited and that I am living in the Netherlands.
 I have tried to answer most questions beforehand on my FAQ and other pages.
 Do not send a message to me for info already supplied on this site.

 Click for a list of addresses of dealers who supply lamps, parts, and manuals.
+In another list I give the links to collecting sites in many countries, as well of musea and auctions.

 Click for my "Want" list of items I am still looking for.
 But bear in mind that I only buy rare apparatus.